30 June – 1 July 2026

 Agenda

-Welcome • Jasmin Leheta, Styling & Interior Coach, SME Connect Co-Chair of the Working Group Entrepreneurship, Self-Employment and OPCs
+Welcome • Jasmin Leheta, Styling & Interior Coach, SME Connect (SMEC) Co-Chair of the Working Group Entrepreneurship, Self-Employment and OPCs (ESO)

 • 15:30 | Break and Transition to the European Economic and Social Committee (EESC)